wrenster added 1 item to Movies Viewed in 2018 list

 I have always been slightly afraid of watching George Lucas's debut movie, as I had heard such horrible things.
 I need not worry.
 This is a complex dystopian drama in which humans are drugged so they cannot think for themselves.
 When THX 1138 stops taking the pills, he starts thinking and becomes a fugitive on the run.
 The cinematography is stunning while the stark white gives it a unique feel.
 Robert Duvall as THX is superb.
 Ig Lucas stuck to this type of filmmaking: challenging, intelligent and beautiful.

-6 years ago
+6 years, 11 months ago

 wrenster added 1 item to Movies Viewed in 2018 list